Information for students

 On the basis of the university management guidelines mentioned, we ask you to note the following:

-The planned teaching program for the summer semester 2021 will be held online unless conditions have changed and teaching in face-toface classes are possible.
+The planned teaching program for the winter semester 2022/2023 will be held in presence unless conditions have changed and teaching in face-toface classes are impossible.

-Yes.
 Consultation hours will have to be carried out by phone or Skype until further notice.
-Appointments can be made with the secretariat (by phone) or via the chair's website.
-All lecturers will create such opportunities via Doodle or e-mail.
+Appointments with Prof. Dr. Thomas Saalfeld can be made via the chair's website.
+All lecturers will create an opportunity for an appointment by e-mail.

 3. Is the Chair’s secretariat staffed?

 Yes, the secretariat will be staffed, depending on further instructions from the university management.
-To our regret, however, personal visits are not permitted.
-However, the secretariat can be reached by e-mail (email@example.com).
-If you state your telephone number and availability, you will then be called back during office hours (Monday to Friday between 9 a.m. and 1 p.m.).
+However, the secretariat can be reached by e-mail (firstname.lastname@example.org) from Monday to Thursday between 9 a.m. and 1 p.m.
+If you state your telephone number and availability, you will then be called back during office hours.

 Please also note that the information on this page will be continuously updated to reflect the new situation.